ppy/osu-wiki/news/2025/2025-07-11-osucatch-world-cup-2025-semifinals-recap.md

 </style>

-This week's interviewee is [Phob](https://osu.ppy.sh/users/6069462), mappooler for the first time this edition, who also made his debut this round as a mapper.
+This week's interviewee is ::Phob::{ user-id=6069462 }, mappooler for the first time this edition, who also made his debut this round as a mapper.
 He gives us some insights on his approach to mappooling, and the process for this edition.

 <div class="news-chat-quote__text-container">